xgi-org/paper/paper.md

 Many datasets can be represented as graphs, where pairs of entities (or nodes) are related via links (or edges).
 Examples are road networks, energy grids, social networks, neural networks, etc. However, in many other datasets, more than two entities can be related at a time.
 For example, many scientists (entities) can collaborate on a scientific article together (links), and multiple email accounts (entities) can all participate on the same email thread (links).
 In this latter case, graphs no longer present a viable alternative to represent such datasets.
 It is for this kind of datasets, where the interactions are given among groups of more than two entities (also called higher-order interactions), that XGI was designed for.

-XGI is implemented in pure Python and is designed to seamlessly interoperate with the rest of the Python scientific stack (numpy, scipy, pandas, matplotlib, etc).
+XGI is implemented in pure Python and is designed to seamlessly interoperate with the rest of the Python scientific stack (numpy, scipy, pandas, matplotlib, NetworkX).
 XGI is designed and developed by network scientists with the needs of network scientists in mind.

 # Statement of need
 The field of network science often bridges across many different disciplines, bringing together theorists, computational scientists, social scientists, and many others, each with vastly different expertise.
-In order to facilitate collaboration and cross-disciplinary work, it is necessary to develop a tool kit that lowers the overhead cost of these collaborations.
+In order to facilitate collaboration and cross-disciplinary work, it is necessary to develop a tool kit that decreases the overhead cost of these collaborations.
 For pairwise networks, packages such as NetworkX [@SciPyProceedings_11], graph-tool [@peixoto_graph-tool_2014], and igraph have provided a common framework for cross-disciplinary researchers to more easily collaborate and contribute to the field of network science.
 The subfield of higher-order network science has grown rapidly over the past few years, garnering wide attention for its ability to model interactions that cannot be reduced to a pairwise representation.
 Rich behavior can emerge from dynamics on higher-order interaction networks [@iacopini_simplicial_2019;@hickok_bounded-confidence_2022;@neuhauser_multibody_2020] and some higher-order networks can more accurately model many empirical interaction patterns [@chodrow_configuration_2020].
 These developments will have lasting impacts on fields such as computer science, infectious diseases, dynamical systems, behavioral science, and many others.
 Open-source algorithms and scripts are available as individual resources for published work but these resources are not generalizable to the needs of the community at large.
 In addition, there are data repositories dedicated to higher-order datasets [@benson_data_2021] but with neither a standard format nor an easy method for loading these datasets.
 We have developed the Comple**X** **G**roup **I**nteractions (XGI) Python library to provide an open-source solution to support the higher-order network science community.

 # Related Software
 There are several existing packages to represent and analyze higher-order networks: `HyperNetX` [@doecode_22160] and `Reticula` [@badie-modiri_reticula_2022] in Python, `SimpleHypergraphs.jl` [@spagnuolo_analyzing_2020]  and `HyperGraphs.jl` [@diaz_hypergraphsjl_2022] in Julia, and `hyperG` in R. XGI is a valuable addition to the toolbox of a network science practitioner for several different reasons.
 First, XGI emphasizes ease-of-use.
 This is evident in the pure Python implementation making installation easy for all operating systems, the well-documented codebase, and the `stats` module enabling researchers to easily access quantities of interest.
 In addition, XGI offers data structures for both hypergraphs and simplicial complexes, which makes this library useful to a wider variety of research areas.
 Lastly, XGI integrates higher-order datasets with its interface, not only providing a standard format in which to write hypergraphs with attributes, but also a data repository with corresponding functions to load these datasets.